-In recent times upgraded with all the amenities of first- and second-wave retro fields, the K (today only the third major-league stadium named after a person and not a team or, way more commonly, a faceless corporation), saw one of the first of the modern drainage systems installed during its switch from AstroTurf to grass.
-Till the Colorado Rockies were born, the Royals probably had the most widespread fan base—literally—of any club.
-The last thing management wanted was for families to drive 150 miles to find that a local thunderstorm had washed away the game.
+In recent times upgraded with all the amenities of first- and second-wave retro fields, the K (today only the third major-league stadium named after a person and not a team or, way more commonly, a faceless corporation) and its fans saw one of the first of the modern-drainage systems installed during the pass from AstroTurf to grass.
+Till the Colorado Rockies were born, the Royals probably had the widest-spread fan base—literally—of any club.
+The last thing management wanted was families driving 150 miles to find a hovering thunderstorm had washed the game away.

-Speaking of water, the K has the largest privately funded fountain in the world.
+Speaking of water, the K features the largest privately funded fountain in the world.

-The early 1970s is not an era noted for its style: clothes, mutton-chop sideburns, Fu Manchu or walrus mustaches, blown-dry hair, impersonal arena-scale rock acts, or the reinforced-concrete modality of public-works architecture.
-Kauffman Stadium is the exception that proves the design rule.
-As seen in the photo, nearby sits Arrowhead Stadium, home of the American-football Chiefs.
-Uniquely for its era, each was created to showcase one sport and not for multipurpose possibilities.
+The early 1970s is not an era noted for its style: loud sports jackets, mutton-chop sideburns, Fu Manchu or walrus mustaches, blown-dry hair hair hair or razor cuts, impersonal arena-scale rock, multipurpose-Brutalist-reinforced-concrete-by-committee-public-works architecture.
+Kauffman Stadium is the exception that proves the rule.
+As seen in the photo, nearby sits Arrowhead Stadium, home of the NFL Chiefs.
+Uniquely for its era, each was created to showcase one sport.